 The School does not discriminate on the basis of race, color, national origin, gender, sex, disability, sexual orientation, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following person has been designated to handle inquiries regarding non-discrimination policies:

 Policy 264.1 Anti-Harrassment, Intimidation & Bullying

 To the extent permitted by R.C. § 3319.321 and the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g), Parents have access to any written reports pertaining to the prohibited incident, and, if the School has a website, the School shall post this summary of reported incidents on the School website.
 Semiannually, the Principal will provide the Board President with a written summary of all reported incidents